Notes on the Geography of Burma / Myanmar: Moulmein 4: Ridge

 The ridge that parallels the waterfront provides great views of the city and is the site of a whole string of Buddhist institutions.

 From a point on the ridge near the pagoda made famous by Kipling, there's a good view of the city's green core.
 In the distance, an island at the mouth of the Salween.

-From the same point, a view of the city's prison, built by the utilitarian British.
+From the same point, a view of the city's old prison, built on the panopticon principle.

 Turning 180 degrees: the Kyaikthanian Pagoda, Moulmein's tallest and likely the one Kipling had in mind while writing "Mandalay."

 A building of traditional style but built with a modern material.